expitau/expitau/README.md

 ## Hello, world! :wave:

-I'm a fullstack developer, studying Combinatorics & Optimization and Computational Mathematics at the University of Waterloo.
+I'm Nathan, a fullstack developer studying Combinatorics & Optimization and Computational Mathematics at the University of Waterloo.

 ---